bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    git commit -m "initial commit"
    ```

-3. Checkout a new branch called `dev` and create a new file using the following commands:
+3. Checkout a new branch called `dev` and create a new file by using the following commands:

   ```sh
    git checkout -b dev
    touch newFile.js
    ```

-4. Add and commit the new file with the following commands:
+4. Add and commit the new file by using the following commands:

    ```sh
    git add newFile.js
    git commit -m "newFile is tracked in dev"
    ```

-5. Now that we have a `newFile.js` file that is being tracked in the `dev` branch, let's checkout to `main` and verify the files using the following commands:
+5. Now that we have a `newFile.js` file that is being tracked in the `dev` branch, let's checkout to `main` and verify the files by using the following commands:

    ```sh
    git checkout main
    ls
    ```

-6. Notice that we don't have a `newFile.js` file in `main`, so let's create one using the following command:
+6. Notice that we don't have a `newFile.js` file in `main`, so let's create one by using the following command:

    ```sh
    touch newFile.js
    ```

 7. Let's say that we're not ready to commit this file to `main` yet, but we need to switch to the `dev` branch again.
-Try to do so using the following command:
+Try to do so by using the following command:

    ```sh
    git checkout dev